menu

 Operating environment

-The demand for MacGregor’s cargo and load handling solutions is impacted by the level of merchant ship contracting, which by the end of 2023 amounted to 1,6322 (2022: 1,2863).
-In the offshore sector, the number of new contracts was 1222 (1373).
-In 2024, the number of new merchant vessel orders is projected to be 1,577, and in the offshore sector 2044.
+The demand for MacGregor’s solutions is impacted by the level of merchant ship and offshore newbuilding contracting at shipyards.
+By the end of the second quarter, the new ship orders amounted to 898, including also 72 mobile offshore units (Q1–Q2 2023: 683).
+In 2024, the number of new vessel orders is projected to be 1,879 (FY 2023: 2,114 as per 1 July 2024).3

 What do you think of the site?